serena-ruan/unitycatalog-function/README.md

 # )
 # RETURNS STRING
 # LANGUAGE PYTHON
-# COMMENT 'Function with direct default values'
+# COMMENT 'A function that demonstrates direct type hint with default values.'
 # AS $$
 # return f"{a}-{b}"
 # $$;